marionebl/jaketrent-blog/content/post/css-module-selectors-pileup-with-postcss-import.md

 - "css"
 - "css-modules"
 - "postcss"
-title: "CSS Modules Selectors Pile Up with postcss-import"
+title: "CSS Module Selectors Pile Up with postcss-import"
 ---

 Use of postcss-import in your CSS module processing can lead to more selectors than you realized.
 Here are some ways to deal with it.